The Top 100 Foods High In Polyphenols

 51. Dried Lemon Verbena (106 mg per 100g)

-Lemon verbena is a plant native to South America, and it has a unique strong scent which has made it popular in perfume, toiletries and for flavoring dishes.
+Native to South America, lemon verbeba’s unique strong scent has made it popular in perfume, toiletries, herbal tea, and for flavoring dishes.

 52. Black Tea (102 mg per 100g)

-In particular, black tea contains a wide range of flavonoids—particularly catechins, flavonols, and phenolic acids (65).
+Black tea contains a wide range of flavonoids, particularly catechins, flavonols, and phenolic acids (65).

 Perhaps black tea is most famous in the United Kingdom, where people tend to drink it with a small amount of added milk.